 Weekly theory and practical exams

-At the end of each week of the course there will be an exam, this is to ensure that we can pick up on any problem areas or learners struggling with the week’s subjects.
-Each Sunday you will write an exam including all the theoretical and practical skills needed for that week.
-The tests will include theoretical questions as well as sample, slide and / or sound assessments to test that you have gained the necessary understanding and skills of the week’s subjects.
-Your workbooks and assignments for the week will also be marked on a Sunday to ensure that you have conducted the necessary research for the week and to ensure that you don’t fall behind at any stage.
+At the end of each week of the course there will be an exam, this is to ensure that we can pick up on any problem areas or learners who have struggled with the week’s subjects.
+These exams are held each Sunday, and they will include all the theoretical and practical skills that were covered for that week.
+The scope of the exam will include theoretical questions as well as sample, slide and/or sound assessments to test that you have gained the necessary understanding and skills of the week’s subjects.
+Your workbooks and assignments for the week will also be marked on a Friday to ensure that you have conducted the necessary research for the week and to ensure that you don’t fall behind at any stage.

-In the middle of your course, you will invite the land owners, managers and guides of the neighbouring reserves to a hosted dinner evening at Ulovane Campus.
-As a team you will be responsible for planning the entire evening, from the catering, creating a lodge like atmosphere, welcoming the guests, waitering and hosting your guests for the evening.
+In the middle of your course, you will invite the landowners, managers and guides of Amakhala Game Reserve to a hosted dinner evening at Ulovane Campus.
+As a team you will be responsible for planning the entire evening, from, creating a lodge-like atmosphere with the decor to suit your theme, the menu and catering, welcoming of the guests, all the way through to waiting and hosting your guests for the evening.
 This is a great opportunity for you to meet potential employers and guiding colleagues of the neighbouring reserves as well as to show off your hosting and management skills to your assessor.
+Importantly it is also a fantastic teamwork exercise.

 Final 3 Weeks Assessment Process